 Abarim Publications' online Biblical Hebrew Dictionary

-There are two Hebrew words of the form שם (shm), and they have nothing to do with each other:
+There are two Hebrew words of the form שם (shm):

 The noun שם (shem) means name.
 It's not certain where this noun comes from.
 In other words, we don't precisely know what exactly a name meant to the Hebrews, or what it means in the Bible.